kdsuneraavinash/ballerina-shell/README.md

 - **Using var with types that are not visible to the public** - When using var, if a exported type that is not visible to the REPL is used, REPL will try to use any/error combination that will not cause an error.
 A warning will be also given.

+- **Cyclic dependencies of module level types not possible** - Obviously, because a REPL is run line by line, you may not use a type that would be defined later.
+As a result, cyclic dependencies nt possible in module level declarations.

 ## Implementation